AlbertSabate/retocam-front/README.md

-# retocam-front
+# Retocam-Front
-Trobada de percusió a les corts Front
+Trobada de Percussió de Les Corts

+---
+This project was generated with angular-cli.